jiaminzhudd/jiaminzhudd/README.md

 - 👋 Hi, I’m @jiaminzhudd
 - 👀 I’m interested in finding good food to eat
-- 🌱 I’m currently learning about nexla pipelines
+- 🌱 I’m currently learning about baseline skus
-- 💞️ I’m building a system that translates POS data
+- 💞️ I’m building a snowflake table to hold Xray execution data
 - 📫 How to reach me: slack

 <!---
 jiaminzhudd/jiaminzhudd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.